caleb531/imessage-conversation-analyzer/README.md

    counts, and the `-r` / `--use-regex` option to enable regular expression mode for all phrases you specify
-7. `from_sql`: execute an arbitrary SQL query against the conversation data (messages and attachments), using an in-memory SQLite database
+7. `from_sql`: execute an arbitrary SQL query against the conversation data (messages and attachments), using an in-memory DuckDB database
 8. `from_prompt`: generates a custom analyzer based on a natural language prompt using AI; requires an OpenAI API key via the `--api-key` / `-k` option; you can also write the generated SQL query to disk by supplying the `--write` /